daffainfo/ctf-writeup/The Odyssey CTF/Tengu In Colosseum/README.md

 > Now, dear seeker of knowledge, do you yearn for guidance amidst this tangled labyrinth of evidence?
 Pray, let us illuminate the path before you, clarifying the enigmatic queries that shroud these digital artifacts.

 ## About the Challenge
-We have been given an image forensic challenge (on an Android).
+We were given an image forensic challenge (on an Android).
 Additionally, we have received 10 questions that we need to answer correctly in order to obtain the flag.

 ## How to Solve?
 In this case, im using `FTK Imager` to access some of the artifact, and also [SQLite Viewer](https://inloop.github.io/sqlite-viewer/) to parse SQLite artefact